kshv195/Hadoop_Session1_Assignment3/README.md

 # Hadoop_Session1_Assignment3

+In this assignment, I need to perform the given tasks.

 Task 1:
 Check whether /user/acadgild directory exists or not in the HDFS.
 If it doesn't exist, then create this.